 For the kids, Trancoso was a perfect paradise.
 For myself, a great opportunity to be creative, to plan and design: The restaurant bordering the village square, with our living quarters upstairs, and the Pousada, consisting of a one-room bungalow and a large building with four guest rooms.

-My greatest pleasure in Brazil was to experience its untamed, fascinating nature, and to see plants growing out of a dropped seed practically in front of my eyes.
-I often fled to the solitude of the woods, not only to find orchids that I could plant on my property, but also to get away from the daily chores and to recharge my batteries.
+My greatest pleasure in Brazil was to experience its untamed, fascinating nature, and to see plants growing out of any dropped seed practically in front of my eyes.
+I often fled to the solitude of the woods, not only to find orchids to transfer to my garden, but also to get away from the daily chores and to recharge my batteries.

 back to site index